lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 ```
 The logs of your training is will be located at ```yolov5/runs/train/exp*```.

-As you might notice, training yolov5 model on your local machine can be very slow; because of this, we will try to use GPU machines in a compute cluster on Azure Machine Learning to speed up our training.
+As you might notice, training yolov5 model on your local machine can be very slow, even with a single epoch being run; because of this, we will try to use GPU machines in a compute cluster on Azure Machine Learning to speed up our training.

 ## Part 2 Create GPU training clusters and prepare training on Azure Machine Learning  <a name="part2"></a>